KSchmitt-01/Covid-Data-Dashboard/README.md

 > Note: you will get connection errors if the back-end is not started before the front-end and the default data will be used

+## Common Issues and How to Fix Them

+If you end up getting a 500 error with an uncaught promise in the console, then the excel sheets are more than likely being updated.
+We have done what we could to mitigate this issue by grabbing the previous data when possible, but there are some fields that only have the most recent data.
+This issue will go away when the spreadsheet has finished updating and no empty cells are left.

+> Note: We have noticed that the spreadsheets are often updated on Wednesday and Thursday evenings.

 ## Resources used to create setup

 - https://blog.miguelgrinberg.com/post/how-to-create-a-react--flask-project